-These maple bacon biscuits are classic buttermilk biscuits, made better with maple syrup and bacon!
+These delicious maple bacon biscuits are classic buttermilk biscuits, made even better with the addition of maple syrup and bacon!

 - 6 slices bacon

-- 7 Tbsp buttermilk plus a bit more, if needed
+- 7 Tablespoons buttermilk, plus a bit more, if needed *see Note 1

 Brushing before baking: